jamauro/method/README.md

 });
 ```

-2. Dynamically import function(s).
+3. Dynamically import function(s).
 These do not have to be inside a `/server` folder.
 This will also prevent the code from being shipped to the client and being inspectable via the browser console.
-Having said that, if you have some really secret code, #1 is recommended.

 ```js
 export const create = createMethod({